zombieconao/My-hyprland-config/README.md

 sudo pacman -S hyprpaper
 ```
 # Installation 💻
-1. Clone the repository to your home folder:
+1. Clone the repository to your home folder with name "dot", DO NOT CLONE WITH A DIFFERENT NAME:
 ```
 git clone https://github.com/zombieconao/My-hyprland-config.git ~/dot
 ```